MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos.md

 | Handles Kerberos challenges for web pages and apps, supports password changes, and behaves better in enterprise networks | | Handles Kerberos challenges for web pages and apps |
 | Recommended | Recommended | Not recommended |

-## Get started with your MDM provider and platform
+## Get started with your MDM provider and platform - in progress

 For more information about these SSO options, and how to create the SSO policies, go to the following articles: